LazarSazdov/MATF-SUMA/README.md

 # Insurance Premium Prediction — Stacking Ensemble Pipeline

+> **Note:** The `ensemble_EKI` directory contains the code used to train our best predictions so far.
+Additionally, we implemented a **recency bias** in our models to give more weight to more recent training data, ensuring our models adapt better to the temporal shift in the test blocks.

 ## Problem

 Predict car insurance premiums for 11 insurers (A-K) given customer profiles (age, vehicle, location, coverage, deductible).
 Scored by **Pooled MAE** across all insurers and all valid quotes.
 Data is temporal: training = weeks 1-4, test block2 = week 5, test block3 = week 6.